Diverticular DiseaseReturn to Overview Page

 Eating, Diet, & Nutrition

-The amount of fiber in a food is listed on the food’s nutrition facts label.
-Some fiber-rich foods are listed in the table below.
+The amount of fiber in a portion of food is listed on the food’s Nutrition Facts label.
+Some examples of fiber-rich foods are listed in the table below.

 |Food and Portion Size||Amount of Fiber|